Know Your Defense Mechanisms

 - Being willing to be accountable, starting with friends, family, the workplace etc.

-- Committing to implementing new strategies – either with me in person through a couples counselling program or coaching program
+- Committing to implementing new strategies – either with me in person through a couples counselling program or

 - Picking up some books and reading more resources and going at your own pace.